Skip to content

 Here’s a critical point every provider needs to understand: you are always responsible for billing errors, even if you hire someone else to handle your billing.
 If an incorrect code is submitted or documentation is insufficient, the accountability ultimately rests with you.
 Common mistakes like using the wrong time-based code, failing to separate E/M services from psychotherapy, or missing a required modifier can all result in claim denials and audits.
 These errors not only delay payment but can also attract unwanted scrutiny from payers.
 This is why it’s so important to have a trustworthy and knowledgeable medical billing partner who understands the intricacies of mental health coding and can help ensure every claim is accurate and compliant from the start.

-Best Practices for Accurate Mental Health Billing
+Tips for Accurate Mental Health Billing

 Navigating the world of mental health billing can feel like a puzzle, but a few core practices can make all the difference.
 Getting your claims paid promptly and avoiding audits comes down to being diligent, accurate, and proactive.
 By building these habits into your workflow, you can create a smoother billing process that supports your practice’s financial health and lets you focus more on your patients.
 These steps are your foundation for a clean and efficient revenue cycle.